josh1248/learning-projects/tensorflow/tictactoe/devlog.md

-Procedure now:

-create a terminal and change directory to `teec-tac-toe`:

-# Devlog

 ## setting up your venv
 - If you need to create a virtual environment because there are different python module dependencies between your projects, have a look at Python's virtual environment, or `venv`.
 -